buley/personal/src/content/weaknesses.md

 - Missed opportunities for synergy
 - Potential isolation from valuable perspectives
 - Risk of reinventing rather than leveraging

+> *"In the middle of every difficulty lies opportunity." — Albert Einstein*

 ### Standards & Patience
 **Pattern:**